ybgirgin3/Resistor-Calculator/README.md

 Automation for calculate resistors value

+**Information for people who don't have knowledge about resistors;**
+        - We begin to read colors on the resistor with the closest color to edge so that's it.

 You have two option;

-- Color to key;
+- key to color;
 This option requires color values on the resistor to calculate numeric value of resistor.
 This app doesn't use tolerance value while calculating the Ohm.

-**Information for people who don't have knowledge about resistors;**
-        - We can begin to read colors on the resistor with the closest color to edge so that's it.

 **How it works**